Yesterday's Bride: Supporting cast

-The younger brother and somewhat a friend and confidant of Justin Ramirez.

 Development

 Series' creator, Liberty Trinidad stated that the series presents an interesting take to a seemingly perfect love story, as it explores the moral dilemma of the protagonist and how she must decide between the two men who love her.
 "The show is very current and viewers will be able to relate to Andrea's [the main character of the story] predicament because even though their situation may be different, everyone has to make tough decisions especially when it comes to love," she added.

 Casting

 Lovi Poe played the titular character, Andrea Manalo.
 Poe described her role "the most quiet role I have ever played" and far different from the strong-willed and independent characters she did in television series, Legacy and movies, Temptation Island and My Neighbor's Wife.
 "It looks easy but it is a lot harder for me.
 I am used to playing independent and strong women.
 This time around, it is more about falling in love and becoming martyr.
 It is something new to me," she said.
 By far "It's challenging because there will be adjustments in my attack.
 Coming from strong female characters, it’s not that easy to create nuances for your new role.
 But this is where the excitement lies.
 It will definitely test your range as an actress," she added.
 Rocco Nacino cast as Justin Ramirez, one of the two leading men of the protagonist.
 Nacino stated that it's his "first mature role".
-Nacino and Poe first worked together in 2010 mini-series Mistaken Identity.
+Nacino and Poe first worked together in 2010 television series Mistaken Identity.
 Luis Alandy and Karel Marquez, on the other hand, played Celso Ramirez, the other love interest and Sabrina Torres, the series' main antagonist, respectively.